 In some cases, doctors may prescribe infliximab to treat certain types of vasculitis.

 The immune system normally works to protect the body from infections.
 But in some conditions, the immune system produces too much of a protein called TNF (tumour necrosis factor).
 This causes inflammation, pain and damage to the body’s own tissues.

-In rheumatoid arthritis and some other inflammatory conditions, too much of a protein called TNF is produced in the body, causing inflammation, pain and damage to the bones and joints.
-Anti-TNF drugs such as infliximab block the action of TNF and so reduce this inflammation.
-They’re not painkillers, but can modify the disease and should start to improve your symptoms over a period of 2–12 weeks.
+Anti-TNF drugs such as infliximab block the action of TNF to reduce this inflammation.
+They’re not painkillers, but can modify the disease and should start to improve your symptoms over a period of two to 12 weeks.